Chooyoungjun/mge51101-20196018/deepfakedetection/README.md

 - To extract face image, we use MTCNN algorithm and we consider error situation. so we can extract face from video without error.
 - To extract voice information, we use moviepy packacage.
 It allow to extract voice information from video.
 - To detect fake or not, we use CNN algorithm, inception block, Batch normalization, Sigmoid activation function for last activation function.

+Finally, we have a disscution about our experiment and future works.

 # Related work

+The literacture on image detection and voice recognition and CNN algorithm is vast and span.
+So, we focus on recent research about Deep Neual Networks.

 # Method